-Water levels from 18 to 24 Feb 2020 at Chiang Khan station were likely also nominated by upstream hydropower dam of Xayaburi, which was noted that water levels decreased, varied from -0.02 to -0.04 m.
-The current observed water levels at Vientiane and Nong Khai stations are in critical conditions, in which they stay below their historical LTAs and even close to their minimum levels.
+Water levels from 25 Feb to 02 Mar 2020 at Chiang Khan station were likely nominated by upstream hydropower dam of Xayaburi, which was noted that water levels decreased, varied from -0.02 to -0.04 m.
+The current observed water levels at Vientiane and Nong Khai stations are slightly increased but still consider in critical conditions due to water levels stay below their LTAs.